 - Loss of power, check the internal fuse and that the power leads are still connected.

-- Direct drive motor has dirt, fluff or hair wrapped around the shaft.
+- The direct drive motor has dirt, fluff or hair wrapped around the shaft.

-- Turntable platter is jammed up against the edge of the casing.
+- The turntable platter is jammed up against the edge of the casing.

 - The drive motor has failed and will require a new part.

 - Auto start limit switch on the pickup arm has been damaged or failed.

 Each of these problems and solutions is a starting point for a record player that is not spinning so you will need some basic troubleshooting skills.
 But if I can do it anybody can.

 For a quick fix to see if everything else is working, you can use rubber bands or dental floss.
 Make sure not to put too much stress onto the motor by using an undersized rubber band.

 Dental floss works great with adjustable motor mounts so you can get the correct tension.
 Be mindful this is only a quick test to check all of the other components of the turntable.